 Last week as things ramped up with the Coronavirus, my husband and I were having a conversation about navigating work, caring for family, grocery shopping and the like.
 In the midst of trying to figure it all out and all the “what ifs,” I kind of lost it.
 Actually, not kind of—I lost my cool.
 My husband just stared at me.
-It took a minute or 10 for me to get myself back together.
+It took a minute (or 10) for me to get myself back together.

 Let’s just put it out there: Life is super stressful and unbelievably complicated at the moment.
-We all are probably feeling some level of fear about the future.
+We’re all probably feeling some level of fear about the future.
 In these very moments when things are trying and we are facing the unknown, we need to be on guard and very self-aware in an effort to avoid hurting ourselves and those we love.

 - You’re not sleeping.